fpellegrini/FCsim/README.md

 Dugh-NeurIPS-2021: https://github.com/AliHashemi-ai/Dugh-NeurIPS-2021 (only for Champagne source localization)

 The recommended methods and pipelines introduced in this have been implemented in the ROIconn plugin to the free and open source EEGlab toolbox: https://github.com/arnodelorme/roiconnect .

+The authors would be grateful if published reports of research using this code (or a modified version, maintaining a significant portion of the original code) would cite the following article: tbn